Don't Forget These 5 Expenses in Your PCS Budget

 4. Moving Your Vehicles

 If you have more than one car, think about whether you'll sell, ship, or drive the second vehicle.
-If you're moving CONUS, you may end up renting a trailer for towing; overseas moves may find you choosing to pay to ship the second vehicle since the government will only ship one POV.
+If you're moving stateside, you may end up renting a trailer for towing the second car, motorcycle, or other vehicle.
+You may choose to pay to ship extra vehicles in an overseas move, since the government will only ship one POV.

 5. Restocking Your New Home

 While there's no way to foresee every possibility, expanded tips on the above areas as well as help with prepping your home for rent or sale are covered in much more detail in our free ebook, Quick and Easy Steps to Prepare for Your PCS Move.
 Simply click below to download!